ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 4.md

 {{<icon name="file-excel" pack="fas" >}} {{% staticref "media/econometrics/03_OLS/Dataset format example.xlsx" %}}Download Excel sample file.{{% /staticref %}}

-A user-friendly format of your dataset is important because you may need to some data exploration at some point in your regression exercise.
-The easier it is to look at the screen when you need to identify particular observations, the easier and quicker you can find what you are looking for.
+A user-friendly format of your dataset is important because you may need to do some data exploration at some point in your regression exercise.
+And if you want to go back to the original file, then you want the information in that file as easy to read and navigate as possible.
+It is also a good gesture towards third-parties using your dataset as well.

+Besides a thinking of format that would facilitate the visual navigation of the file, you also want to think what format can produce errors when importing an `Excel` or `.csv` file into your statistical software.
+You will learn this with experience and use of your statistical software of choice.
+Just to give a couple of examples.
+If the first column has the regressor's names, then you may need to avoid `spaces` and resort to `underscores` (for instance, `Varialbe_1` instead of `Variable 1`).
+Another potential issue may the use of thousand delimiter (use `10000` instead of `10,000`).

 ---